Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

 \section{Results}

-In this section, we present an analysis and synthesis of our findings.
-We begin with an overview of descriptive statistics of the selected articles in Section~\ref{sec:results:descriptive_statistics}.
-Subsequently, we will answer our three research questions about the variety of definitions in Section~\ref{sec:results:variety_of_definitions}, our new and renewed definition in Section~\ref{sec:results:canonical_def_of_ca}, and the relation of cryptographic agility to other important concepts in Section~\ref{sec:results:rq3_relationships_of_cryptographic_agility}.
+This section contains an analysis and synthesis of our findings.
+First, we outline descriptive statistics of the selected articles in Section~\ref{sec:results:descriptive_statistics}.
+Then, we answer our four research questions about the literature's variety in definitions in Section~\ref{sec:results:variety_of_definitions}, extract a literature-based definition in Section~\ref{sec:results:context-independent_def_of_ca}, provide a clearer context-independent definition in Section~\ref{sec:results:context-independent_def_ca}, and explore the contextual domains of cryptographic agility and its relation to other relevant concepts in Section~\ref{sec:results:rq3_relationships_of_cryptographic_agility}.